 2 Ways to the Crispiest Homemade Shredded Hash Browns

 (1) First, rid your shredded potatoes of as much moisture as possible.
-Quite similar to how to prep my chickpeas for crunchy roasted chickpeas.
 Less moisture = more crisp.
 Think about a cookie recipe.
 Take out the tenderizing egg yolks, the moist brown sugar, and the butter.
 You’ll be left with very crisp hockey pucks.
 Not something we want in our chocolate chip cookies, but definitely the crisp texture we’re after for shredded hash browns.

 Potatoes are loaded with moisture, which makes browning difficult.

 Immediately after shredding the potatoes, place them into a large bowl lined with paper towels and squeeze the heck out of them with more paper towels on top.
 Grab more paper towels if you need to and just keep squeezing.
 Alternatively, you could shred the potatoes onto a kitchen towel, wrap them up, and squeeze them out over the sink.

 (2) Cook them.
 I learned this from Blue Apron.
 You could either bake in the oven or cook the whole potato in the microwave until it’s tender.
 I don’t do it that way.
 Because I don’t have patience to wait for the potato to cool down before shredding it.
 So, I shred the potato, squeeze as explained above, and then par cook in the microwave, wrapped in paper towels, for 2 minutes.
 Why do I do this?
 It gets the cooking process started and the heat creates a layer of starch around the exterior.
 When fried, the extra starch dehydrates and creates that crispy crust.

 This little par bake allows the shredded potatoes to get that brown crust quite quickly, quite evenly, and helps to keep the centers of the potato shreds soft.